makrai/notes/lourie2103-unicorn-rainbow-universal-multitask.md

 * researchers usually pick datasets that seem similar to the target, whether due to format, domain, or something else.
 To investigate common sense
 * we compare how the RAINBOW tasks transfer to each other
-  * against two other popular dataset collections: GLUE and SUPER GLUE
+  * against two other popular dataset collections: GLUE and SuperGLUE

 ### Finding 4: RAINBOW transfers best for common sense

-* the RAINBOW tasks transfer better to each other than GLUE and SUPER GLUE do to them
+* the RAINBOW tasks transfer better to each other than GLUE and SuperGLUE do to them
 * The same result also holds for the popular benchmark COMMONSENSE QA when
-* hE, JOCI (Zhang+ 2017), an ordinal commonsense variant of NLI, RAINBOW appears either not to help or to slightly hurt data efficiency, potentially more so than GLUE and SUPER GLUE.
+* hE, JOCI (Zhang+ 2017), an ordinal commonsense variant of NLI, RAINBOW appears either not to help or to slightly hurt data efficiency, potentially more so than GLUE and SuperGLUE.
 4

-### Finding 5: Only RAINBOW uniformly beats the baseline.
-With sequential
+### Finding 5: Only RAINBOW uniformly beats the baseline

-### Caveats about GLUE, SUPER GLUE, and T5.
-There’s an important caveat to note
+### Caveats about GLUE, SuperGLUE, and T5

 * The off-the-shelf T5’s weights come from multitask pretraining, where
   * many tasks are mixed with a language modeling objective to learn a powerful initialization for the weights.
-In fact, both GLUE and SUPER GLUE were mixed into the pretraining (Raffel+ 2019)
+In fact, both GLUE and SuperGLUE were mixed into the pretraining (Raffel+ 2019)
-* not determined whether some of the benefit comes from the novelty of RAINBOW’s knowledge to T5, as opposed to containing more general information than GLUE and SUPER GLUE
+* not determined whether some of the benefit comes from the novelty of RAINBOW’s knowledge to T5, as opposed to containing more general information than GLUE and SuperGLUE

 ## 4.3 Does Model Size Affect Transfer?